 Late 2018/Early 2019: The tooth pain is really bad; I'm chewing gum all the time and rarely eat sweets or much of anything unless I have gum on hand.
 I can only brush my teeth in the morning and at night, because I'm basically always chewing xylitol gum.

-Mid 2019: I get off the accutane and wait for the side effects to subside.
-It's summertime, so I've taken to planning meal times really carefully so I feel most physically able to work out.
 It feels like I'm starting to heal, even though my teeth still really hurt for some reason.
 I can spend more time in the sun, get a clean bill of health following the colonoscopy, and I'm really looking forward to getting out in the world to travel.

 Late 2019: I'm still abroad, and my Mom is the one to suggest I might have nighttime reflux.
 I see a gastroenterologist for an upper endoscopy and an immediate prescription, and then I visit a dentist to see how melted my teeth really are.
 Over the next nine months, I range from 40mg to 20mg of esomeprazole per day, with some over-the-counter antacids added in.